 FYI: AdoptUSKids is a project of the U.S. Children’s Bureau.
 It has great information and resources on adopting a child or teen from foster care.

 As always in Ohio, this decision depends on the county and the agency.
 Currently, in three of our counties, you have no option but to select a private agency (and that number may increase).

-• If your purpose is to go to adoption through foster care you might choose a public agency as they hold custody.
-If you do go for a private you may want to look at one who is also licensed to do adoptions rather than one who returns your home study to the county to complete the adoption.
+If your purpose is to go to adoption through foster care you might choose a public agency as they hold custody.
+If you do go for a private agency, you may want to look at one who is also licensed to do adoptions.

 Click Here: Questions for Agency Selection